coreruleset/documentation/content/development/contribution_guidelines.md

 The rule tests are located under `tests/regression/tests`.
 Each CRS rule *file* has a corresponding *directory* and each individual *rule* has a corresponding *YAML file* containing all the tests for that rule.
 For example, the tests for rule 911100 *(Method is not allowed by policy)* are in the file `REQUEST-911-METHOD-ENFORCEMENT/911100.yaml`.

+Full documentation of the required formatting and available options of the YAML tests can be found at https://github.com/coreruleset/ftw/blob/main/docs/YAMLFormat.md.

 ### Positive Tests

 Example of a simple *positive test*: